MiquelM-3/SeamCarving/README.md

 # SeamCarving
-Implementation of Seam Carving algoritmh
+Implementation of the Seam Carving algorithm in a straightforward way in Python